vojto/atmos2-cocoa/README.markdown

 Run `pod install`.

+## Prepare your Core Data schema

+Add field named `identifier` of type `String` to your `Project` entity.
+This field will be used to store remote IDs of your objects.

 ## Set up synchronizer

     self.sync = [[ATSynchronizer alloc] initWithAppContext:self.managedObjectContext];
     [sync setBaseURL:@"http://localhost:6001"];

+Additionaly, set up the remote identifier field: It's the field that contains remote ID of an object.
+For example a response from server like this:

+    [{"_id":"4f7d5bfe228ff60000000001","title":"Test 1"}]

+Would require you to set `IDField` to `_id`, like this:

+    [self.sync setIDField:@"_id"];

 ## Set up routing

 Create a new property list file called `Routes.plist`.
-Insert equivalent of the following JSON:
+Insert the equivalent of the following JSON:

     {Project: {index: "get /index"}}